-Symptoms can include nausea and vomiting, constipation, loss of appetite, and pain.
+Symptoms can include feeling and being sick, constipation, loss of appetite and pain.

 Your doctor and nurses will help you manage your symptoms and feel as comfortable as possible.

-Not everyone approaching the end of life has pain, but if you do, your doctor or nurse will assess the pain and decide on a suitable drug and the correct dose to manage it.
+Not everyone approaching the end of life has pain.
+If you do, your doctor or nurse will assess the pain and decide on a suitable medicine and the correct dose to manage it.

 They'll ask you (or your family or carers, if you're not able to communicate) questions about the pain.